The Egregious Guide to Classic Resto Shaman

 Intellect vs MP5

 Both Int and MP5 provide mana, but in opposite ways.
-Int provides a static amount of mana up front while MP5 contributes more and more mana the longer the fight goes on.
-Accordingly, the relative value of MP5 on any given encounter increases with the duration of that encounter.
+Int provides a static amount of mana up front while MP5 contributes more and more mana the longer combat persists.
+Accordingly, the relative value of MP5 during combat increases with duration.
 We can easily calculate the time it would take for MP5 to surpass a given amount of Int in terms of mana provided.

 1 Int = 15 mana, 15.75 mana with Ancestral Knowledge